danielbush/lean-remote-containers/README.md

 - Your terminal should open in your **project workspace** in the container (ie `/workspaces/my-lean-project`).
 Your project workspace is accessible on both your host system and in the docker container.
+  This is the **only place** you should put your work.
+You should be able to see your work from your host system.
 - Your **home directory** in the lean container is `/home/lean` where some of the software is stored / configured.
 It exists purely within the container.
+  Don't put any of your work here.
+When the container exits and gets pruned, you'll lose it.

 If this is a new project, you can now run